anhinga/julia-notebooks/flux-may-2021/README.md

 Then we apply an ADAM version of gradient descent to the original image.
 The gradient of the norm of the difference between the right-hand-side images above with respect to the original image is taken.
-After a couple of hundreds of iteration of ADAM optimizer (this does not take much time) we obtain:
+After a couple of hundreds of iterations of the ADAM optimizer (this does not take much time) we obtain:

 ![image_found_by_machine_learning_and_its_transform](image_found_by_machine_learning_and_its_transform.png "image_found_by_machine_learning_and_its_transform")

 So we wanted to solve an equation `value3(X) = value3(warped mandrill)`, but instead of finding `X = warped mandrill`, we found a different `X` which is also a correct solution to this equation.
+This setup is inspired by DeepDream to a large extent, but is quite different (we take a small untrained machine, we optimize for the result having a particular shape, and not for activity of a part of the network; we do take gradient with respect to the input image, and in this sense it is similar to DeepDream).

 We are likely to investigate this setup and its variations further.